davidecoluzzi/Shape-and-action-unit-extraction-of-3D-human-face-meshes-by-multilinear-dimensionality-reduction/README.md

 The collected dataset was labelled and then modelled in a three-dimensional tensor.
 Then, a multilinear dimensionality reduction technique (Higher-order singular value decomposition - HOSVD) was applied to separately extract the face deformation features related to the **shape units** and the **action units**.

-These specific features are finally exploited to independently rebuild the user human face by using much fewer data with respect to the starting dataset, specifically the 83% less of the floating point values, maintaining approximately 90% of variance.
+These specific features are finally exploited to independently rebuild the user human face by using much fewer data with respect to the starting dataset, specifically the 83% less, maintaining approximately 90% of variance.

 ## To Start